lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 <br>If Mr. Z tries to view the policies of those groups, the system will raise a access denied which gets logged to CloudTrail.

 At this point Activity Aware IDS receives a denial log, converts it into a friendly format, and then sends it to your Slack Channel.
 Once the message arrives, you will see that there are strange “Access Denied” messages associated with Mr. X.
-<br>Good administrators will call the culprit causing that message and find he didn't perform the actions.
+<br>Good administrators will call the user causing that message and find he didn't perform the actions.
 Time to replace his credentials.

 In the above Mr. Z was blocked from performing actions due to the least privilege principle.
 Although this is a common recommendation regarding security, it can be difficult in finding the exact set of permissions that a User or Role should have.
 Activity Aware IDS can also assist with this.